typeddjango/django-stubs/CONTRIBUTING.md

 You might also want to disable `incremental` mode while working on `stubtest` changes.
 This mode leads to several known problems (stubs do not show up or have strange errors).

-**Important**: right now we only run `stubtest` on Python3.9, any other versions might generate different outputs.
+**Important**: right now we only run `stubtest` on Python 3.11 (because it is the latest released version at the moment), any other versions might generate different outputs.
 Any work to create per-version allowlists is welcome.

 ## Submission Guidelines